God's Will & Our Free Choices

 Introduction

 Although the mystery between God's will and our free choices is a complex theological matter, it is listed under "Doctrine & Ministry" because this is one of the most common questions and debates among Christians.
-Most churchgoers divide themselves between "Calvinists" and "Arminians" based on the doctrines of the French theologian John Calvin (1509–1564) and the Dutch theologian Jacobus Arminius (1560–1609), respectively.
+Most churchgoers divide themselves between "Calvinists" and "Arminians" based on the doctrines of the French theologian John Calvin (1509–1564) and the Dutch theologian James Arminius (1560–1609), respectively.
 However, the question of God's sovereignty and human free will is much older than these men.
 Plato (427–347 BC) and Aristotle (384–322 BC) discussed the Greek concept of fate and where it leads us.
 Nearly every world religion and school of philosophy tries to answer just how free our choices are.
-Even atheists—such as the American neuroscientist Sam Harris (b.
+Even atheists—such as American neuroscientist and philosopher Sam Harris (b.
 1967), who offers a secular view in his book Free Will (Simon & Schuster, 2012)—must reckon with this question, although they deny God's existence.

 Omniscience vs. Free Will

 The word "omniscience" defines God's ability to know all things, and it is synonymous with "foreknowledge" but also expands from the past to the present and the future.
 In the determinist view, God is highly proactive in saving people from sin and its consequences.
 In libertarianism (not to be confused with political philosophy), God is merely reactive to human whims.
 Once we move past Calvin and Arminius, the more theological terms are "monergism" and "synergism," respectively.
 They stem from the Greek words monos (G3441, "one"), sun (G4862, "with"), and ergon (G2041, "work").
 That said, monergists believe that God works alone to save us, while synergists view humans as working together with God toward salvation.
-Incidentally, monergeō never appears in scripture, whereas sunergeō (G4903) does—especially in Romans 8:28 ("And we know that in all things God works together with those who love him to bring about what is good—with those who have been called according to his purpose" [emphasis added]).
-No literary evidence supports monergeō as an actual word in ancient Greek—there is no Strong's Concordance for it.
+Incidentally, monergeō never appears in Scripture, whereas sunergeō (G4903) does—especially in Romans 8:28 ("And we know that in all things God works together with those who love him to bring about what is good—with those who have been called according to his purpose" [emphasis added]).
+No literary evidence supports monergeō as an actual word in ancient Greek—there is no Strong's Concordance number for it.
 Of course, that does not mean theological terms must derive from biblical Greek to be valid (e.g., "Trinity").
 Still, we must consider Paul's words about salvation in this context.

 Total depravity